Nathan Healy

 Maine Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Maine’s long winter days and snowy conditions create unique solar challenges, but with proper system design, the Pine State can achieve excellent solar production year-round.
+Maine’s northern latitude means shorter winter days and longer summer ones, creating seasonal production variations.
+Snow can temporarily cover panels, but cold temperatures actually boost efficiency—making Maine excellent for solar year-round.

 What Can the Average Maine Solar System Power?